lumikeiju/silmarin/README.md

 # Silmärin

-This repository contains the files used to create [Silmärin](https://lumikeiju.dev/silmarin/) using [Zensical](https://zensical.org/).
+Silmärin is a library for documentation of my projects, built with [Zensical](https://zensical.org/) and published at [lumikeiju.dev/silmarin](https://lumikeiju.dev/silmarin/).

 ## Contributing

-This Wiki does not accept external contributions.
+Silmärin does not accept external contributions.